Amit Majmudar

 Amit Majmudar (born 1979) is an American novelist and poet.
 In 2015, he was named the first Poet Laureate of Ohio.

 Life

-Majmudar, a son of Indian immigrants, grew up in the Cleveland area.
+Majmudar, a son of Gujarati Indian immigrants, grew up in the Cleveland area.
 He earned a BS at the University of Akron and an MD at Northeast Ohio Medical University.
 He is a diagnostic radiologist specializing in nuclear medicine practicing full-time in Columbus, Ohio, where he lives with his wife Ami and his twin sons, Shiv and Savya, and daughter Aishani.
-One of the twins has a congenital heart defect.